 Deployment of on-premise servers requires days.
 This is because the applications must be installed on every device separately along with the physical server itself.
 Cloud deployment never takes more than a few hours and can happen remotely.
 All you need is an internet connection.
 Because cloud software is hosted for you, you don’t need to stress about the maintenance of your software or the hardware it sits on.
 Compatibility and upgrades are taken care of by the cloud vendor.

 If you require more storage space or a few new features, with the on-premise setup, you will have to go through the whole compliance and installation process once again.
 With the cloud, it is a matter of hours again.
 The service provider will take care of changing needs easily.

 This works even on the flipside when you want to reduce the usage.
 On-premise, that’s not really possible.
 With the cloud, it can happen in a jiffy.

 Now, let’s consolidate all the on-premise vs. cloud differences under one side heading for easy comparison.

 Upon considering all these factors, it will be clear that the cloud is the better choice for all sizes of organizations.
 Over the years, it has grown to accommodate various requirements and tackled all the concerns wonderfully, making it a viable and affordable option for all.

 So, any organization can go with the cloud without batting an eye!

 Let’s underscore our entire comparison and determine why one must choose the cloud.
 It satisfies the most important criteria:

 Having said that, we advise you to choose based on your priorities.

-Quixy offers services both on cloud and on-premise depending on the need and size of organizations.
+Quixy offers services both on the cloud and on-premise, depending on the need and size of organizations.
 For a quick demo or further details, please feel free to get in touch.
 We look forward to connecting with you.